ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 12. On Docker Toolbox systems, make sure that nested virtualization is enabled however you need to enable it.
 13. Edit /c/ProgramData/git/config to `autocrlf: false` and verify that `git config --list` shows only autocrlf: false.
 14. Run `winpty docker run -it -p 80 busybox ls` to trigger the Windows Defender warning, and "allow access".
-`
+15. Try running .buildkite/sanetestbot.sh to check your work.
-15. Reboot the machine and do a test run.
+16. Reboot the machine and do a test run.

 ### macOS Test Agent Setup